standardgalactic/houqb.github.io/_pages/about.md

 ## News

++ I am among the list of Highly Cited Chinese Researchers of 2023 in computer science
 + Five papers accepted by CVPR'24
 + Three papers accepted by ICLR'24 and AAAI'24
 + Three papers accepted by ICCV'23 and CVPR'23